Confluence 8.1 Upgrade Notes

 Migration of attachment data

-When you start Confluence 8.1, we’ll migrate your attachment data to a new, robust folder structure.
-This new v4 directory will improve page move performance and stop images going missing or breaking during failed page moves.
+When you start up Confluence 8.1, we’ll migrate your attachment data to a new, robust folder structure.
+This change improves page move performance and stops images from breaking or "going missing" during failed page moves.
 It's also expected to restore any attachments that were previously "lost" or broken during failed page moves.

 Confluence will operate normally while this migration task runs in the background.
-You must wait for this migration task to finish first if you intend on migrating your attachments to S3 object storage.
+If you intend on migrating your attachments to S3 object storage, you must wait for this migration task to finish first.

-Before you start up Confluence, you should review your backup solution as this change might lead to additional storage consumption.
-For example, if your backup tool reads the migrated attachments in v4
+Before you upgrade, review your backup solution as this change can lead to additional storage consumption.
+For example, if your backup tool reads the migrated attachments in the new v4

-as new data, you could end up with duplicates.
+folder structure as new data, you will end up with duplicates.

-To learn more about v4 or the migration task, see Hierarchical File System Attachment Storage.
+Learn more about the migration task and the new folder structure at Hierarchical File System Attachment Storage.

 Improved user experience when moving page trees